Sergey Kravtsov (politician): Biography

 In April 2011, he was appointed Director of the Regional Development Department of the Ministry of Education and Science of the Russian Federation; also in 2011, he acted as the rector of the federal state institution "Academy for Advanced Studies and Professional Retraining of Education Workers".
 In July 2012, he was appointed Director of the Department of Program Management and Competition Procedures of the Ministry of Education and Science.

-On August 8, 2013, by order of the Government of the Russian Federation, he was appointed to the post of head of the Federal Service for Supervision of Education and Science, replacing Ivan Muravyov at this post.
-From October 28, 2017, to May 24, 2018, he served as Deputy Minister of Education and Science of the Russian Federation and head of Rosobrnadzor, since the department was subordinate to the Ministry of Education and Science.
+On 8 August 2013, by order of the Government of the Russian Federation, he was appointed to the post of head of the Federal Service for Supervision of Education and Science, replacing Ivan Muravyov at this post.
+From 28 October 2017 to 24 May 2018 he served as Deputy Minister of Education and Science of the Russian Federation and head of Rosobrnadzor, since the department was subordinate to the Ministry of Education and Science.
 In 2018, the Federal Service for Supervision of Education and Science was reassigned to the Government.
-On May 24, 2018, Kravtsov was again appointed its head.
+On 24 May 2018 Kravtsov was again appointed its head.

-On January 21, 2020, by presidential decree he was appointed to the post of Minister of Education of the Russian Federation in Mikhail Mishustin's Cabinet.
+On 21 January 2020, by presidential decree he was appointed to the post of Minister of Education of the Russian Federation in Mikhail Mishustin's Cabinet.

-In June 2022nd, Ukraine imposed personal sanctions on Kravtsov as a member of the Russian government due to the Russian invasion of Ukraine.
+In June 2022, Ukraine imposed personal sanctions on Kravtsov as a member of the Russian government due to the Russian invasion of Ukraine.

+In July 2023, Kravtsov was sanctioned by the United Kingdom as a result of his role in "Russia's calculated programme of deportation" of Ukrainian children.

+Following the Russian invasion of Ukraine, the Russian government increased their efforts to introduce "patriotic education" into schools.
+Kravtsov is one of the architects of the Important Conversations lessons, which cover various topics from the Russian government's perspective, such as national identity, patriotism, traditional values and world events.
+The Associated Press reported that some parents were shocked by the militaristic nature of Important Conversations lessons, with some comparing them to the "patriotic education" of the former Soviet Union.